brandonbloom/backtick/README.md

 templating of Clojure forms with Clojure's namespaced symbol resolution.

 Backtick allows you to use the unquote `` ~ `` and unquote-splicing `` ~@ ``
-metacharacters for templating forms with or without a custom symbol resolver.
+metacharacters for templating forms with or without custom symbol qualifiers and expanders.

 Lots more background at <http://blog.brandonbloom.name/2012/11/templating-clojures-backtick.html>.